bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/ai.md

 : __batch_size: *int*__: The size of each batch to be created.
 : __shuffle: *bool*__: Whether to shuffle the data before creating batches.
 Default is True.
 : __dataset_func: *Callable | None*__: An optional function to customize the dataset creation process.
 If provided, this function should accept a DataFrame or Series and return a PyTorch Dataset.
 If None, a default dataset creation process is used that converts each row into a tensor.
+: __collate_fn: *Callable*__: An optional function to customize how batches are collated.
+Default is None, which uses the default collation behavior of PyTorch DataLoader.
+: __pin_memory: *bool*__: Whether to pin memory for faster data transfer to GPU.
+Default is False.
+: __seed: *int*__: A seed value for shuffling the data to ensure reproducibility.
+Default is 0.

 ## bodo.ai.torch_train